 And that’s pretty much all there is to know about the rules of Kahuna.
 As you can imagine, these can be explained in a very short time, so the game is very accessible to new players.
 It’s a good filler game if you have half an hour to kill between other games (maybe you’ve just been knocked out and are waiting for the next round).
 Or maybe you just don’t have time to play a longer game, because of … well, life.

 Strategic and Tactical Tips

 What you want to do, is choose a part of the map (card dependent, of course), to have as your core real estate.
 One of the two islands with three links is a good starting point.
-You than want to expand to neighboring islands, so that with each bridge you place, you gain presence on two islands, not just one.
+You then want to expand to neighboring islands, so that with each bridge that you place, you gain presence on two islands, not just one.

 Personal Experience and Recommendation

 I experienced that games in Kahuna are very tight and it often comes down to the very last turn to decide the outcome.
 Although there is some skill involved, I would prefer to have more options.
-Sometimes you feel like you would want to do something, but your hands are tied, since you can’t get a card (or cards) you need.
+Sometimes you feel like you would want to do something, but your hands are tied since you can’t get a card (or cards) you need.

 Very often (especially with two players of similar skill) it comes down to luck to decide the ties and it feels frustrating to not be in full control of your actions.

 So, is it for you or not?
-If you like a light, short gameplay, it’s definitely a good one.
+If you like a light, short gameplay, it’s a good one.
 My girlfriend likes it a lot (probably because it’s one of the rare ones, that she can beat me at it regularly – but don’t tell her that).
-Me, a bit less – I like slightly more complex games with emphasis on strategic decisions – and Kahuna is very limited in this aspect.
+Me, a bit less – I like slightly more complex games with an emphasis on strategic decisions – and Kahuna is very limited in this aspect.
 But we have had a lot of fun together with it – and that’s got to be worth something, too.

-I hope this article was helpful to you and you now have a better understanding what Kahuna is and if you should buy Kahuna or not.
+I hope this article was helpful to you and you now have a better understanding of what Kahuna is and if you should buy Kahuna or not.
 Of course, if you have any questions or comments, leave them below.